 Tell us more about your business and an advisor will reach out with a list of software recommendations customized for your specific needs.

 How many are in your organization?

 Service Cloud from Salesforce is a cloud-based customer service management solution that is designed to initiate customer service activities from anywhere.
 Built on the Salesforce1 Platform, Service Cloud works to centralise and o...Read more about Salesforce Service Cloud

 Dispatching is a crucial function of field service software.
 So much so that some products focus exclusively in this one area.
-These systems typically include features for route planning, scheduling services and managing work orders, among other dispacthing-specfic activities.
+These systems typically include features for route planning, scheduling services and managing work orders, among other dispatching-specific activities.

-With that in mind, we’ve created this buyer’s guide, just to address the specific functions of this particular application for the field service market.
+With that in mind, we’ve created this buyers guide, just to address the specific functions of this particular application for the field service market.
 Here’s what we’ll cover:

 These dispatch scheduling systems perform the crucial functions that are associated with sending technicians into the field to solve customer support issues that can’t be handled remotely.
-This covers myriad industries including construction, plumbing, HVAC, home and mobile auto repair, among others.
+This covers myriad industries including construction, plumbing, HVAC, carpet cleaning, home and mobile auto repair, among others.
 Using technology that’s specifically designed for this purpose can result in massive improvements in scheduling efficiency and customer satisfaction, reducing costs and increasing the bottom line.

 Features of dispatching software include:

 Work order management.
 Create work orders with names, addresses and relevant notes, and assign them to workers in the field based on availability, proximity, urgency, level of expertise or other essential factors.
 Many systems also allow the dispatcher to track work order completion when used in conjunction with a mobile application.